google/site-kit-wp/readme.txt

 1. Visit **Plugins > Add New**.
 2. Search for **Site Kit by Google**.
 3. Install and activate the Site Kit by Google plugin.
-If there are multiple WordPress admins, keep in mind that each admin must activate and set up Site Kit in order to access the plugin.
+4. Connect Site Kit to your Google account.
+If there are multiple WordPress admins, keep in mind that each admin must connect their own Google account in order to access the plugin.

 = Manual installation =